FamilyTreeDNA: Partnerships

 In November 2008, a dynamic partnership with MyHeritage was launched, allowing users to incorporate DNA testing and advanced family tree technologies into their family history research.
 MyHeritage is a website offering online, mobile and software platforms for discovering, preserving and sharing family history worldwide.

 Acquisition by MYDNA, Inc. (2021)

 In January 2021 it was announced that MYDNA, Inc. a Melbourne, Australia, genomics company, had acquired Family Tree DNA and its parent company Gene by Gene.
 MYDNA, Inc has historically specialized in pharmacogenomics and nutrigenomics.
 Dr Lior Rauchberger commenced his role as CEO of MYDNA, Inc immediately.
 While Gene by Gene co-founders Bennett Greenspan and Max Blankfeld joined the MYDNA, Inc Board of Directors.

 DNA testing products

+Services provided by FamilyTreeDNA are made in own laboratory meeting CLIA and CAP standards and they are based on various biotechnology products, including for example sequencing platform NovaSeq by Illumina, Inc.

 Autosomal DNA testing

 In May 2010, FamilyTreeDNA launched an autosomal microarray chip based DNA test.
 They called the new product Family Finder.
 The initial product used an Affymetrix microarray chip, but FamilyTreeDNA changed to the Illumina OmniExpress chip and retested all customers who had results from the Affymetrix chip for forward compatibility.

 Family Finder allows customers to match relatives as distant as about fifth cousins.
 Family Finder also includes a component called myOrigins.
 The results of this test provide percentages of a DNA associated with general regions or specific ethnic groups (e.g. Western Europe, Asia, Jewish, Native American, etc.).
 Notably, unlike other testing companies, they chose to strip out markers for mendelian medical issues, mtDNA results, and Y-DNA SNP results.